By Dany Ortiz, on 10 March 2023

-Looking for some marketing strategy examples to inspire you?
+Looking for some successful marketing strategy examples to inspire you?
 Well, you’ve come to the right place!

-It never hurts to take a look at examples of great marketing campaigns to help get your creative juices flowing.
-You may not have the same budget of these large brands, but many marketing strategies can be easily adapted to companies of all sizes.
-So, without further ado, I’m going to share 10 examples of marketing strategies that I love.
+It's always good to take a look at examples of great marketing campaigns to help get your creative juices flowing.
+You may not have the same budget as these large brands, but many marketing strategies can be easily adapted to companies of all sizes.

-Marketing Strategy: 10 Examples of Brands that Succeed
+Marketing Strategy: 12 Examples of Brands that Succeeded

-Today, Spotify is one of the best known global companies on the planet.
-But how did this Swedish brand come to conquer the world?
+Today, Spotify is one of the best-known global companies but how did this Swedish brand come to conquer the world?

 There are many streaming music services, but what makes Spotify unique is its focus on helping users discover new content.
-Spotify breaks the mold of typical music streaming platforms and instead offers listeners a totally new user experience.
+Spotify breaks the mold of typical music streaming platforms by offering listeners a totally new user experience.

-For example, in addition to the typical filter by genre, Spotify also allows users to choose music based on their moods, whether you want to workout, to sleep, or even need some songs to sing in the shower.
+For example, in addition to the typical filter by genre, Spotify also allows users to choose music based on their moods.
+Whether you want to work out, sleep, or even need some songs to sing in the shower!
 This helps users discover songs that would never have occurred to them and in turn, reinforces their relationship with the brand.
 They are also the leaders in using artificial intelligence to curate playlists specifically based on their users’ habits, like Release Radar and Discover Weekly.

 A constant problem faced by online marketers is the fact that consumers are now so easily distracted.
-Between multiple windows, messaging programs, and “real world” interruptions, there are many reasons users end up abandoning their carts.
+Between multiple windows, messaging programs, and “real world” interruptions, there are many reasons why people end up abandoning their carts.

-To solve this problem, Nordstrom employs an assertive retargeting strategy using emails and retargeting ad campaigns on social networks activated by cookies, based on event response.
+To solve this problem, Nordstrom employs an assertive retargeting strategy based on event responses.
 The result is a series of reminders that make it very difficult to forget about the purchase the user left behind.

-GoPro cameras are a favorite among adventures, adrenaline junkies, and athletes because they manage to record content that was nearly impossible to record using traditional cameras.
+GoPro cameras are a favorite among adventurers, adrenaline junkies, and athletes because they manage to record content that is nearly impossible to record using traditional cameras.
 Due to the nature of its product, GoPro is able to create spectacular content.